BetulTugce/VocabList/README.md

 6. **Run the project:**

-   Right-click on the solution and select Configure Startup Projects.
-In the opened window, select Multiple startup projects, mark API, UI, and UserPortal projects as Start, then click OK and press F5 to run the project.
+   Right-click on the solution and select `Configure Startup Projects`.
+In the opened window, select `Multiple startup projects`, mark API, UI, and UserPortal projects as `Start`, then click `OK` and press `F5` to run the project.

 These steps ensure that the project is properly configured and ready to run with the required database settings and stored procedures.